yuane4/AdminBert_Project/README.md

 ## Models

-- The Models repository contains zip files of our PLM AdminBERT in large and small versions.
-As some of the models are fine-tuned, we couldn't upload NERmemBERT-Lare 3 entities and Wikineural-NER for storage reasons.
+- The Models repository contains our PLM AdminBERT zip files in large and small versions.
+As some of the finetuned models, we couldn't upload NERmemBERT-Lare 3 entities and Wikineural-NER for storage reasons.